Birinder1469/BankMarketing_CaseStudy/README.md

 ## Analysis Notebooks

 The processing was done in Google colaboratory.
 The package versions are listed in the requirements.txt file.
+The analysis is split into following three notebooks.

 1 [EDA.ipynb](https://github.com/Birinder1469/BankMarketing_CaseStudy/blob/main/Notebooks/1_EDA.ipynb) <br>
 Detailed exploratory data analysis.